-We were going broke in the summer just buying ice cream – and we were putting on the pounds.
+I was going broke in the summer just buying ice cream for my son – and we were putting on the pounds.

-Landon loves a popsicle as much as ice cream, and since I bought ice pop molds, we now make them all the time at home.
+My son loves a popsicle as much as ice cream, and since I bought ice pop molds, we now make healthy, yummy popsicles at home all the time.

 Advantages of making your own popsicle:

 - low-cost: you save so much money making popsicles at home

 - convenient: you can make more at any time and don’t have to go to the store

 - easy: just pour juice into the molds and freeze

 - you control the ingredients: a lot of store-bought popsicles are filled with toxic food dyes and extra sugar.
 Making them yourself with 100% juice makes them healthy

 - homemade ice pops have a lot less calories than ice cream

 - it even makes “eating” your vegetables easier — especially for your kids — when you make ice pops with fruit and vegetable juices